Creamy lemon pasta, tossed with asparagus and shrimp, for an easy and delicious weeknight meal that’s ready in just 30 minutes!

 Instructions

 - Boil water in a large pot and salt generously.
 Cook pasta per package directions.
-Trim the tips off the asparagus, down to about 3 inches from the tip.
+Trim the tips off the asparagus, cutting down to about 3 inches from the tip.
 Add the asparagus tips into the boiling water with the pasta for the last 2-3 minutes of cooking.

 - Serve garnished with lemon slices, additional Parmesan cheese and pea shoots, if desired.